Six Reasons No One Converts on Your B2B Search Ads

 If you’re a B2B company, concern yourself with two types of digital ads:

-- Pay-per-click (PPC) ads: PPC ads, a.k.a. search ads are an affordable way to get in font of the right buyer at the right time.
+- Pay-per-click (PPC) ads: PPC ads (a.k.a. search ads) are an affordable way to get in front of the right buyer at the right time.
 PPC ads are a budget-friendly medium that deliver qualified leads and measurable data.

 - Digital display ads: These ads display on websites throughout the Internet based on your interests and website visit history.
 These high-volume ads allow retargeting outside of social media and can help build brand awareness.

-It might seem extreme, but, think about it — when is the last time you actually clicked an ad while you…
+It might seem extreme, but, think about it—when was the last time you actually clicked an ad while you:

 Data shows that you probably never have.
 You’re too busy with your own agenda and browsing experience (and honestly, just a little too savvy) to click on one of them.
-So then why do display ads account for 80% of U.S. display spending?
+So then why did display ads account for 85% of U.S. display spending in 2019?
 They help you reach the masses, retarget and build brand awareness for a fairly low cost.
 Even if someone does not click, you’re still getting your brand in front of them.

 2. You’re Bidding On Your Own Company Name